ShroXd/atriiy.dev/src/content/blog/pl/pl-1.md

 # ...
 ```

-In contrast, OOP is complete opposite.
-It can implement and extend the program in rows easily but hard to do the same in columns.
+In contrast, Object-Oriented Programming (OOP) is the complete opposite.
+While it facilitates implementing and extending the program row-wise, it struggles to achieve the same column-wise.

 ```python
 class NoPoint: